zachdwight/uVariants-HRM/README.md

 Web application for automated annotation and design of amplicons by way of SNP/SNV query.
 Focus is molecular diagnostics / biotech research.

-Latest News (March 26 2025) - the app is back in service with some todos....
+Latest News (May 14 2025) - Updates now in production:

->> Update genome from hg38 to hs1 (https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/)
+>> Updated genome from hg38 to hs1 (https://hgdownload.soe.ucsc.edu/goldenPath/hs1/bigZips/)
 >>
->> Fix Gene annotation on SNP query (kick out to GUI)
+>> Fixed Gene annotation on SNP query (kick out to GUI)
 >>
 >> Recalculate 6mers (3' check utility)
 >>
->> Auto-test w/ 10 SNPs (eg ClinVar)

 The application relies on a 2bit file representation of the genome - much like UCSC's Genome Browser solutions.
 Python is used on the backend to retrieve contextual sequences for SNPs queried, providing good performance.
 I will be adding the entire 2bit genome backend soon on GitHub (after some cleanup now that quite a bit was updated).